Over 2 Dozen of the Easiest, Most Creative DIY Easter Decoration Ideas

 Easter Treat Containers

 There’s no reason to make everyone wait until the Easter Bunny delivers for the enjoyment of the delicious goodies that have been tempting you in the stores.
-Make up some easy Easter Crafts to enjoy beforehand by filling up decorative containers.
+Make up some easy Easter decorations to enjoy beforehand by filling up decorative containers.
 (Bonus – the grown-ups don’t have to wait for candy this way!)

 Mason jars make terrific, reusable containers.
 They’re easy to find and the shapes are fun to work with.